Trump met with white supremacist Nick Fuentes alongside Ye at Mar-a-Lago

 Ye, who has faced a wave of pushback for his own antisemitic comments this year, had also run for president in 2020 after visiting Trump in the Oval Office.

-“Kanye West very much wanted to visit Mar-a-Lago,” Trump told Axios in a statement.
+“Kanye West very much wanted to visit Mar-a-Lago,” Trump said in a statement to Axios.
 “Our dinner meeting was intended to be Kanye and me only, but he arrived with a guest whom I had never met and knew nothing about.”

+In a second statement posted Friday evening on his Truth Social platform, Trump added he “didn’t know Nick Fuentes.”

+“Ye, formerly known as Kanye West, was asking me for advice concerning some of his difficulties, in particular having to do with his business.
+We also discussed, to a lesser extent, politics, where I told him he should definitely not run for President, ‘any voters you may have should vote for TRUMP.’

 The Hill has reached out to representatives for Trump and Fuentes for further comment.